AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 I took inspiration from Red Hen's Chinese Speech Pipeline to achieve this daunting task, and I want to thank Ziyi Liu for appropriate guiding.

+I implemented two solutions for Red Hen's News dataset transcription.

+1. Contionous Speech Transcription.
+2. Speech Transcript using Voice Activity Detection (VAD)

+I used [WebrtcVAD](https://github.com/wiseman/py-webrtcvad) to split long audio clips into smaller clips.
+This is a python interface to the WebRTC Voice Activity Detector (VAD).
+A [VAD](https://en.wikipedia.org/wiki/Voice_activity_detection) classifies a piece of audio data as being voiced or unvoiced.

 ![](
 /others/speech-recognition-pipeline-3.png)